hipe/tmx/common/doc/issues/065-testing-events-notes.md

 (previously:)

-NOTE - before you do any feature adding or maintence to this file, look for ways to integrate it with 'expect-event'. as it is, it is so minimal that we have left it separate. but since its inception we have overhauled "expect event" so it is now fresher than this.
+NOTE - before you do any feature adding or maintence to this file, look for ways to integrate it with 'want-event'. as it is, it is so minimal that we have left it separate. but since its inception we have overhauled "want event" so it is now fresher than this.
 (and there is certainly conceptual redundancy between the two.)